Ahmed-Sami-Abdelaleem/real-state/README.md

   - 12. Data Integrity and Security

     Unique IDs for users, properties, bookings, credit cards, and bank accounts.
+    Non-Functional Requirements

+- The non-functional requirements (NFRs) define the system's quality attributes, ensuring it operates effectively, efficiently, and reliably while providing a good user experience.
+  - 1. Performance

+    The platform should handle up to 100,000 simultaneous users without significant degradation in performance.
+    Page load times should not exceed 2 seconds for 90% of users under normal traffic conditions.
+    The system must process bookings and payments within 3 seconds.

+  - 2. Scalability

+    The platform must scale horizontally to accommodate increased traffic, property listings, and users without downtime.
+    The system should support the addition of new features, such as integrating more payment gateways or analytics tools.

+  - 3. Availability

+    The platform should achieve 99.9% uptime, with minimal disruptions to services.
+    Maintenance windows should be scheduled during off-peak hours and announced in advance to users.

+  - 4. Security

+    Use encryption protocols (e.g., TLS 1.2/1.3) for secure data transmission.
+    Store sensitive information like passwords and payment details securely using industry-standard hashing and encryption.
+    Ensure compliance with regulations like GDPR, CCPA, or PCI-DSS for handling user data.
+    Implement robust authentication mechanisms, including support for multi-factor authentication (MFA).

+  - 5. Usability

+    The platform must provide an intuitive user interface with clear navigation for both desktop and mobile users.
+    Ensure the platform supports responsive design to accommodate different screen sizes and devices.
+    Provide accessibility features to comply with WCAG 2.1 AA standards, ensuring inclusivity for users with disabilities.

+  - 6. Reliability

+    The platform must recover automatically from server failures within 5 minutes.
+    Data consistency must be maintained across distributed systems, ensuring no loss of critical booking or payment information.

+  - 7. Maintainability

+    The codebase should follow clean coding practices with clear documentation to facilitate updates and debugging.
+    Modular and reusable components should be used to reduce development time for future features.

+  - 8. Portability

+    The platform should be deployable across major cloud service providers (e.g., AWS, Azure, Google Cloud).
+    Ensure compatibility with modern web browsers (Chrome, Firefox, Safari, Edge) and mobile operating systems (iOS and Android).

+  - 9. Compliance

+    Adhere to legal and regulatory requirements for each country or region where the platform operates, including taxation laws and refund policies.

+  - 10. Monitoring and Logging

+    Implement real-time monitoring for server health, API performance, and user activity.
+    Maintain logs for key actions (e.g., bookings, payments, reviews) for at least one year to aid troubleshooting and audits.

+  - 11. Localization and Internationalization

+    Support multiple languages and currencies based on user preferences and regional settings.
+    Provide date, time, and address formats customized for different locales.

+  - 12. Backup and Disaster Recovery

+    Automatically back up user and transaction data daily, with the ability to restore within 30 minutes in case of a failure.
+    Implement disaster recovery mechanisms to handle data center outages or cyberattacks.

+  - 13. Responsiveness to Change

+    The system should allow updates to property attributes, pricing rules, and policies without requiring downtime.
+    Provide tools for administrators to manage changes efficiently.

+These NFRs ensure that the platform meets high standards of performance, security, and reliability while delivering a superior user experience.
     Secure storage and encryption for sensitive information (e.g., passwords, credit card details).
     Role-based access control to ensure appropriate permissions.